kenhkan/morrison/README.md

-# Morrison
+# Vyzzi

-Morrison is an FBP toolchain built on the ideas of [classical Flow-Based Programming](http://www.jpaulmorrison.com/fbp/).
+Vyzzi is an FBP toolchain built on the ideas of [classical Flow-Based Programming](http://www.jpaulmorrison.com/fbp/).
 It is designed to run a network (i.e. a program in FBP) on a single Unix-like machine.
 It:

 - fetches components via different sourcing protocols like git and HTTP;
-- provides wrappers and adapters for programs not written with Morrison in mind;
+- provides wrappers and adapters for programs not written with Vyzzi in mind;
 - compiles network specification files into a bash program; and
 - links the different components that may have the same names